dkuntz/MolecularFormulaFormatter/README.md

 Feel free to redistribute for any purpose as long as this notice is maintained.

-See examples in examples.html
+To see examples in examples.html, simply save it in the same directory as molecularformula.js

-I am in the process of adding charges
+I am in the process of adding charges (4/15).